ctarrington/JavaScriptBackEnd/README.md

  - test more - history seems limited??
 Something to do with readding the ember app?

  - wrap file in immediate and share functions to jquery  X
- - get jwt from carstore
+ - get jwt from carstore  O
- - verify candy store independently - maneagable not managed...
+ - verify candy store independently - manageable not managed...

 ## server
  - add jwt check to candy server